antstackio/hover-design/docs/docs/wiki/playbooks/git_playbook.md

 ## Reviews take top priority

-When a PR is up for review it will will reviewed so that no one is blocked on review. also at a time one developer should work on 1 issue unless it’s blocked.
+When a PR is up for review it will be reviewed so that no one is blocked on review. also at a time one developer should work on 1 issue unless it’s blocked.

 ## Use squash and merge for PR’s to main